For StudentsBy Alyssa5 min readFebruary 2026

 The Part Nobody Mentions

-Here's what I wish someone had told me: the discomfort doesn't go away.
-Not completely.
+I really wish someone had told me this earlier: the discomfort doesn't fully go away.
 Even experienced therapists feel something when a client goes silent.
-The difference is that they've sat through that discomfort enough times that it doesn't hijack them anymore.
-It's like a wave they know how to ride instead of a wave that knocks them over.
+The difference is they've sat through it enough times that it doesn't hijack them anymore.
+It's like a wave they've learned to ride instead of one that just knocks them over.

 And the only way to build that tolerance is repetition.
 Real repetitions, not just imagining it.
 You need to actually sit in the silence — feel the panic rise, feel the urge to speak, choose not to, and survive.
 Again and again until your body believes what your brain already knows: this is safe.
 This is the work.

-The problem is, your training probably doesn't give you enough chances to practice this.
-Role plays with classmates don't really capture it because you both know it's pretend.
-And your real practicum sessions are too high-stakes for experimentation.
-You need something in between — a space where the silence feels real but the consequences are low.
+The problem is, your training probably doesn't give you enough reps.
+Role plays with classmates don't really capture it because you both know it's pretend — your roommate is not going to cry about her childhood over a Starbucks.
+And your real practicum sessions are way too high-stakes for experimenting.
+You need something in between.
+A space where the silence feels real but the consequences are low.

 That space exists.
-But even if you never find it, know this: the fact that the silence scares you means you understand how important it is.
+But even if you never find it — the fact that the silence scares you means you get how important it is.
 You're not failing because it's hard.
 You're learning something that can only be learned the hard way.

 And one day — maybe not soon, but one day — a client will go quiet, and you'll notice something different.
 Instead of panic, you'll feel curiosity.
 Instead of rushing, you'll lean in.
 And in that silence, something will shift between you and the person across from you.
 Something that no textbook could have taught you.